Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/StronglyConnectedComponent.rst

    :align: center

 In the SCC kernel design, FW-color and BW-Label can be dataflow by sharing some common buffers with multiple independent AXI masters.
-As a result, these two processes will be run at the same time to obtain a better performance.
+As a result, these two processes are run at the same time to obtain a better performance.

 Profiling and Benchmarks
 ========================

-The kernel is built by Vivado tools and benchmard in U250 FPGA card at 275MHz.
-The hardware resource utilization and benchmark performance are listed in the table below.
+The kernel is built by AMD Vivado |trade| tools and benchmark in U250 FPGA card at 275MHz.
+The hardware resource utilization and benchmark performance are listed in the following table.

 .. table:: Table 1 Hardware resources
     :align: center